 You can download the whitepaper from Microsoft.

-Incidentally, Microsoft has made some changes to the way Services are run in Windows 8, you can read more about it here.
+Incidentally, Microsoft has made some changes to the way Services are run by introducing a – Start on Demand startup type.